Code-Institute-Submissions/MS2-FilmAnseo/README.md

 #MS2 - Film Anseo

-anseo, adv.
+*anseo*, adv.
 Here, in this place.
-Fan, tar, ~, stay, come, here.
-Fág ~ é, leave it here.
-Abhus ~, over here.
-Cé atá ~?
-Who is here?
-Who is this? Ár seal ~, our time here, in this life.
  - teanglann.ie

 Film Anseo (Film Here) - This is my MS2 project - a responsive web app for movie lovers visiting or living in Ireland who may like to visit locations where famous movies have had scenes shot.